zeelsheladiya/OurDB-Database/docs/README2.md

 ### Introduction
 - Scope Of The Project
 - Overview Of Existing Systems and Technologies
-4
-3
-Overview Of the Project
-5
-4
-Process flow of Ourdb
-6
-5
-Objectives of Ourdb
-6
-6
-Feasibility
-7
-7
-Consideration
-8
-8
-Getting started
-9

-9
- Syntax and Uses
-(create database)

-10

-Topic name
-Page no

-Select database
-11

-Create table
-12

-Current database
-13

-Rename database
-14

-Show database
-15

-Show table
-16

-Show column in table
-17

-Rename table in
-database
-18

-Rename column in
-table
-19

-Insert data into the
-table
-20

-Adding new column in
-to the table
-21
+- Overview Of the Project
+- Process flow of Ourdb
+- Objectives of Ourdb
+- Feasibility
+- Consideration
+- Getting started
+    - Syntax and Uses (create database)
+    - Select database
+    - Create table
+    - Current database
+    - Rename database
+    - Show database
+    - Show table
+    - Show column in table
+    - Rename table in database
+    - Rename column in table
+    - Insert data into the table
+    - Adding new column in to the table

 Updating a data in to